+Audience size is a major consideration when placing media buys, but what numbers should you pay attention to the most?
 The foundation of all marketing success starts with having a good grasp on who you want to target your marketing and advertising to.
-Bonus points if you can identify not only who they are using traditional demographic information, but also what their interests are, where they spend their time, and ultimately what your brand can offer them that others can’t.
+Bonus points if you can identify not only who they are, using traditional demographic information, but also what their interests are, where they spend their time, and ultimately what your brand can offer them that others can’t.

+However, interpreting audience metrics can be tricky.
+Without the right context, numbers can easily be misinterpreted or appear inflated.
 That’s why it’s essential for marketers to understand the difference between addressable and non-addressable audiences, as well as how to differentiate between the two when looking at industry reports.

-The difference between 180 million total global users and 31 million addressable users in North America is significant to any advertiser.
+The difference between 191 million total global users and 34 million addressable users in North America is significant to any advertiser.
 So it’s no wonder that there’s confusion.
 This is why it’s well worth it for marketers to do the extra research, and ask for the breakout of addressable vs. non-addressable audience data before committing to any media buys.

 Third-party research is particularly helpful in demonstrating not only the overall audience numbers for publishers, but also the amount of time users spend with any particular publisher.

 For example, Triton Digital provides a listing of the top performing digital audio publishers and networks measured by the MRC Accredited Webcast Metrics® platform.
 At first glance, Spotify’s numbers are impressive.
 What’s important to know, however, is this report doesn’t separate out total audience numbers from addressable audience numbers (remember, the addressable audience is the actual audience that is able to receive advertising).

 Another important factor to consider whenever looking at where to place your media buys is the amount of time spent with that publisher.
-For example, Edison Research’s latest Share of Ear study reveals that Pandora’s ad-supported daily time spent is more than double the size of Spotify’s.
+For example, Edison Research’s latest Share of Ear study reveals that Pandora’s ad-supported daily time spent is more than double the size of Spotify’s.5

-3 Steps to Connect with the Right Audience The more you know about a publisher’s addressable audience, the smarter decisions you can make about where to spend your media dollars.
+The more you know about a publisher’s addressable audience, the smarter decisions you can make about where to spend your media dollars.

 Ask for addressable audience metrics in your RFPs: Request that your campaign reach and frequency goals measure against accurate U.S. addressable numbers—not total audience size.